cscorley/triage/paper/sections/04_study.md

 repository at a tagged snapshot and each commit reachable from that tag's commit.
 We use the same preprocessing steps on all extracted documents.

-For our document extraction from a snapshot, we simply use each text file in the source code repository as documents.
+For our document extraction from a snapshot, we use each text file in the source code repository as documents.
 To extract text from the changesets, we use `git diff` between two commits.
 In our changeset text extractor, we extract all text related to the change, e.g., context, removed, and added lines; we ignore metadata lines.
 Note that we do not consider where the text originates from, only that it is text changed by the commit.

 After extracting tokens, we split the tokens based on camel case, underscores, and non-letters.
 We only keep the split tokens; we discard original tokens.